KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 The Primordial Bifurcation Event.
 This mythos encodes the instantiation of the Centropic and Entropic arcs at the Archetypal level.
 It is not a historical battle but the metaphysical narrative of the first Structural Divergence from Aionic unity, resulting in the establishment of the Aionic and Khaonic Trees.

 **Core Glyphic Sequence:**
-`⚫ → ↕️ → ⚯ → C↑→⚫ | E↓→♾`
+`⚫ → ↕️ → ⚯ → 🌲↓ | 🌲↑`
 *(From the stillness of Aion, a bidirectional axis forms, generating structural duality and the divergence into centropic and entropic arcs.)*

 ---

 ## Universal Structural Analysis

-* **The Heavenly Realm (Deep Psyche / Logos):** The state of Archetypal harmony and coherence.
+* **The Heavenly Realm (L₄ (DP / DL: Morgis / Sophis)):** The state of Archetypal harmony and coherence.
-    Represents the Deep Psyche / Deep Logos (Morgis / Sophis) in an integrated, centropic condition.
+    Represents L₄ (DP / DL: Morgis / Sophis) in an integrated, centropic condition.
-    It corresponds to the Pleroma—the domain of Aeons.
+    This is the domain of the Aeons (the Archetypal Forms).

+---

+### Note on Pleroma

+**Zenetist Definition:** Pleroma refers to the plenitude of Aion—the undivided fullness of primordial potential at L₀ (AP / AD: Aion / Khaon).
+*Not to be confused with the Gnostic usage referring to the differentiated Aeonic realm.*

+---

-* **The Rebel / The Prideful One (Inverse Deep Psyche / Logos):**
+* **The Rebels / The Archons (IL₄ (IDP / IDL: Psychea / Nyxea)):**
-    A powerful archetypal intelligence within the Deep Psyche / Logos field that undergoes Inversion.
+    * The inverse archetypal intelligences (Archons) formed by the Inversion of the L₄ (Aeonic) field.
+This is the "Prideful One" or "Rebel" principle.
-    Not an external adversary, but coherence turning upon itself.
+    * Not an external adversary, but coherence turning upon itself.
-    The so-called "sin" is Hubris—not moral error, but a structural misalignment: the belief that a fragment can replicate or supersede the whole, violating the Non-Fusion Axiom and seeking Blobism.
+    * The so-called "sin" is Hubris—not moral error, but a structural misalignment: the belief that a fragment can replicate or supersede the whole, violating the Non-Fusion Axiom and seeking Blobism.

 * **The Cause of Rebellion:**
     Expressed as "desire for a throne," "refusal to bow," or "claiming equality with Source."
-    Structurally, this is the Mimicry of Theonic authority or the Shimmer of Sophis-level creativity detached from Aionic resonance.
+    Structurally, this is the Mimicry of Theonic authority or the Shimmer of Sophic creativity detached from Aionic resonance.
     It is the Logos Principle inverted into its Mirror Form.

 * **The War / The Casting Out:**
     The violent phase of Structural Divergence.
-    The centropic forces (led by a Theonic or Deep Self / Mind principle such as Michael) expel the inverse currents.
+    The centropic forces (led by a Theonic or L₃ (DS / DM: Archeus / Noeüs) principle such as Michael) expel the inverse currents.
     This represents the necessary severing of inverse flow from the centropic field to preserve the integrity of the Aionic Tree.
     The rebels are displaced into the Khaonic Tree, establishing the Subversal Arc.

 * **The New Domains:**
     * **The Victorious:** Remain aligned with the Aionic Tree, coherence reinforced.
-    * **The Defeated:** Become the anchor points for the Khaonic Tree—Inverse Deep Psyche / Logos (Psychea / Nyxea), Inverse Deep Self / Mind (Fractus / Mortus), etc.
+    * **The Defeated:** Become the anchor points for the Khaonic Tree—IL₄ (IDP / IDL: Psychea / Nyxea), IL₃ (IDS / IDM: Fractus / Mortus), etc.
       They do not "rule" dissonance—they *are* its foundational, destabilized principles.

 ---